Bias Mitigation for Machine Learning Classifiers: A Comprehensive Survey: Datasets

 \subsection{Synthetic Data}

 In addition to the \dataunique existing datasets for experiments, 54 publications created synthetic datasets to evaluate their bias mitigation method.
-Moreover, we found 3 publications that use semi-synthetic data (i.e., modify existing datasets to be applicable for evaluating bias mitigation methods) in their experiments~\cite{dwork2018decoupled,madras2019fairness,kilbertus2020fair}.
+Moreover, we found 3 publications that use semi-synthetic data (i.e., modify existing datasets to be applicable for evaluating bias mitigation methods) in their experiments~\citep{dwork2018decoupled,madras2019fairness,kilbertus2020fair}.

-The created datasets range from hundreds of data points~\cite{dimitrakakis2019bayesian,olfat2018spectral,lahoti2019operationalizing,hashimoto2018fairness} to 100,000 and above~\cite{hickey2020fairness,iosifidis2019fairness,di2020counterfactual,zehlike2020matching}.
-While the sampling procedures are well described, some publications do not state the dataset size used for experiments~\cite{zhang2018mitigating,mehrabi2022attributing,choi2021group,maity2020there,grari2021fairnessRenyi,balashankar2019fair,grabowicz2022marrying,kim2020fact}.
+The created datasets range from hundreds of data points~\citep{dimitrakakis2019bayesian,olfat2018spectral,lahoti2019operationalizing,hashimoto2018fairness} to 100,000 and above~\citep{hickey2020fairness,iosifidis2019fairness,di2020counterfactual,zehlike2020matching}.
+While the sampling procedures are well described, some publications do not state the dataset size used for experiments~\citep{zhang2018mitigating,mehrabi2022attributing,choi2021group,maity2020there,grari2021fairnessRenyi,balashankar2019fair,grabowicz2022marrying,kim2020fact}.

-As exemplary data creation procedure, we briefly outline the data generation approach applied by Zafar et al.~\cite{zafar2017fairnesscons}, as it is the most frequently adapted approach by other publications~\cite{kilbertus2018blind,liu2022accuracy,zafar2017parity,roh2021sample,roh2020fr,roh2021fairbatch,Park2022privacy,kim2020fact}.
-In particular, Zafar et al.~\cite{zafar2017fairnesscons} generated $4,000$ binary class labels.
+As exemplary data creation procedure, we briefly outline the data generation approach applied by \citet{zafar2017fairnesscons}, as it is the most frequently adapted approach by other publications~\citep{kilbertus2018blind,liu2022accuracy,zafar2017parity,roh2021sample,roh2020fr,roh2021fairbatch,Park2022privacy,kim2020fact}.
+In particular, \citet{zafar2017fairnesscons} generated $4,000$ binary class labels.
 These are augmented with 2-dimensional user features which are drawn from different Gaussian distributions.
-Lastly, the sensitive attribute is then drawn from a Bernoulli distribution.
+Lastly, the sensitive attribute is drawn from a Bernoulli distribution.